 The Compensation Committee believes that it is appropriate to utilize compensation benchmarking studies of our peer and competitor companies to establish initial compensation targets because the competitiveness of our compensation practices greatly influences our ability to attract, motivate and retain top executive officer talent, which is an important determinant of our business success.
-However, the Compensation Committee believes compensation benchmarking studies should be considered only as a point of reference for measurement and not as the determinative factor for our named executive officers' compensation.
-The results of the studies do not supplant the significance of the individual performance of our named executive officers that the Compensation Committee considers when making compensation decisions.
+However, the Compensation Committee believes compensation benchmarking studies should be considered only as a point of reference for measurement and not as the determinative factor for our NEOs' compensation.
+The results of the studies do not supplant the significance of the individual performance of our NEOs that the Compensation Committee considers when making compensation decisions.
 Because the information provided by compensation benchmark studies is just one of the pieces of information that is used in setting executive compensation, the Compensation Committee has discretion in determining the nature and extent of their use.
 Further, the Compensation Committee has discretion to determine the frequency of performing benchmarking and other studies.

 We annually compare our compensation program with those companies in a peer group that the Compensation Committee evaluates together with Mercer (the "Peer Group").
-The companies selected for inclusion in the Peer Group, which are listed below, were selected on the basis of a number of factors, including similar industry characteristics, organization size, financial characteristics such as revenues, total assets and market capitalization, as well as companies we compete against for talent.
+The companies selected for inclusion in the Peer Group, which are listed below, were selected on the basis of a number of factors, including similar industry characteristics, organization size and financial characteristics such as revenues, total assets and market capitalization, as well as companies we compete with for talent.
 At the time of selection, all of the companies were publicly traded U.S. companies in the construction, engineering and commercial services industries with annual revenue between approximately one-half and two times our annual revenue.

-During our 2016 review of the makeup of our Peer Group, we removed Furmanite Corporation, as it was no longer publicly traded and executive compensation data was no longer available, and McDermott International, Inc., given its industry characteristics and revenue.
-The companies included in the Peer Group for the evaluation of 2017 executive compensation were:
+During our 2017 review of the makeup of our Peer Group, we added Argan, Inc. and Superior Energy Services, Inc., given their similar industry characteristics and revenues.
+The companies included in the Peer Group for the evaluation of 2018 executive compensation were:

-EXECUTIVE COMPENSATION PEER GROUP FOR 2017
+EXECUTIVE COMPENSATION PEER GROUP FOR 2018

-Aegion Corporation Matrix Service Company Ameresco, Inc. Newpark Resources, Inc. Astec Industries, Inc. Orion Marine Group, Inc. Comfort Systems USA, Inc. Primoris Services Corporation Dycom Industries, Inc. Sterling Construction Company, Inc. Granite Construction Incorporated • Team, Inc. Great Lakes Dredge & Dock Co. • Tetra Tech, Inc. IES Holdings, Inc. TRC Companies, Inc.
+Aegion Corporation Matrix Service Company

+Ameresco, Inc. Newpark Resources, Inc.

+Argan, Inc. Orion Group Holdings, Inc.

+Astec Industries, Inc. Primoris Services Corporation

+Comfort Systems USA, Inc. Sterling Construction Company, Inc.

+Dycom Industries, Inc. Superior Energy Services, Inc.

+Granite Construction Incorporated Team, Inc.

+Great Lakes Dredge & Dock Co.
+Tetra Tech, Inc.

+IES Holdings, Inc. TRC Companies, Inc.

-Layne Christensen Company
+· Layne Christensen Company

-In October 2016, Mercer performed and presented to the Compensation Committee an executive compensation study (the "Mercer Executive Compensation Review included comparisons of our executive compensation programs to the Peer Group, which assisted the Compensation Committee with designing our executive compensation program for 2017 to be competitive with the Peer Group and our markets.
-According to the Mercer Executive Compensation Review, MYR Group was positioned near the Peer Group median of annual revenue, total assets, and market capitalization, respectively, as indicated in the chart below:
+In October 2017, Mercer performed and presented to the Compensation Committee an executive compensation study (the "Mercer Executive Compensation Review included comparisons of our executive compensation programs to the Peer Group, which assisted the Compensation Committee with designing our executive compensation program for 2018 to be competitive with the Peer Group and our markets.
+According to the Mercer Executive Compensation Review, MYR Group was positioned near the Peer Group median of annual revenue and below the Peer Group median of total assets and market capitalization, respectively, as indicated in the chart below: